Aliases for SERPIND1 Gene

 GeneCards Summary for SERPIND1 Gene

-SERPIND1 (Serpin Peptidase Inhibitor, Clade D (Heparin Cofactor), Member 1) is a Protein Coding gene.
-Diseases associated with SERPIND1 include thrombophilia due to heparin cofactor ii deficiency and dysfibrinogenemia.
-Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Complement and coagulation cascades.
+SERPIND1 (Serpin Family D Member 1) is a Protein Coding gene.
+Diseases associated with SERPIND1 include thrombophilia due to heparin cofactor ii deficiency and bleeding disorder, platelet-type, 15.
+Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade).
 GO annotations related to this gene include heparin binding and endopeptidase inhibitor activity.
-An important paralog of this gene is SERPINA10.
+An important paralog of this gene is SERPINA11.

 UniProtKB/Swiss-Prot for SERPIND1 Gene